danielhep/departures/docs/README.md

 - title: Advanced Configuration
   details: Configure any combination of stops, routes, and directions.
 Configure automatic dimming when the lights are off.
 - title: Get Alerts
   details: Be notified instantly of problems or delays that will affect your trip.
-Exlaimation points next to a trip notify you of potential disruptions.
+Exlamation points next to a trip notify you of potential disruptions.
 footer: MIT Licensed | Copyright © 2020 Daniel Heppner
 ---
 # What is it?